 UW Health MyChart does not display all information from your medical record, nor does it give access to every clinic service.
 Each web page will describe the information available to you.
 If you need information or services beyond what is available to you on-line, please call your clinic.
 If you need a complete copy of your medical record, please contact UW Health for information about the Release of Information process.

 For clinic visits, MyChart displays lab results for tests collected at UW Health Clinic Laboratories.
 Most results are available after your physician has reviewed them, or automatically after 4 days.
 Some results, such as genetic tests and tumor markers, are released at 14 or 30 days.
 Labs resulted during your inpatient stay will be released 24 hours after discharge, labs resulted after your discharge will follow the automatic release described above.
-Radiology results and other tests that are not available in MyChart will be communicated to you by telephone or U.S. Mail.
+Tests that are not available in MyChart will be communicated to you by telephone or U.S. Mail.
 If you have any questions or concerns about a test result, please contact your provider.

 Your UW Health MyChart information comes directly from your UW Health electronic medical record.
 When viewing information within UW Health MyChart you may notice information that is missing or incorrect.
 If this should occur, please report this to clinical staff or your provider at your next office visit.
 Your information will be corrected in your medical record at that time, and the update will appear in UW Health MyChart.